 Two major organizational changes became effective in the fall of 1971.
 With the existing evening program as its core, the College of Continuing Education was established and a College of Nursing was proposed.
 The following fall, the Department of Business Administration was expanded and reorganized as the College of Business.
 These colleges, together with the College of Arts and Sciences, thus came to represent an organizational structure that no longer seemed appropriately designated by the term “college.”
 For that reason, among others, the decision was made in 1973 to become a university.
 The name was changed officially to Lewis University.
 As John Henry Cardinal Newman wrote, “To be perfect is to have changed often.”

 In July 1975, a significant step in the development of Lewis University occurred with the accreditation by the North Central Association of graduate programs (master’s and first professional degree levels).
 During the 1980s, Lewis University expanded its programs to off-campus sites, establishing sites at Little Company of Mary Hospital in Evergreen Park, a graduate center in Oak Brook and sites in Schaumburg and LaSalle/Peru.
 Coursework also became available at sites such as St. Patrick’s High School in Chicago.
-In the 1990s, the satellite campus at Little Company of Mary Hospital was moved to a new Lewis education center at Hickory Hills, and off-campus sites multiplied to meet student demand and enhance student access.
-Today, in addition to campuses in Oak Brook and Hickory Hills, the University has expanded its campus locations to Tinley Park, Shorewood, and Chicago in Illinois, as well as Albuquerque, New Mexico.
+In the 1990s, the satellite campus at Little Company of Mary Hospital was moved to a new Lewis education center at Hickory Hills, and off-campus sites expanded to meet student demand and enhance student access.
+Today, in addition to campuses in Oak Brook and Hickory Hills, the University has locations in Tinley Park and Chicago in Illinois, as well as Albuquerque, New Mexico.